-This is one of the few Fan Edits that I have redone from the original release two years ago, the inspiration behind which was the news that, at the time, Ian Levine had completed his animated version of the story.
+This is one of the few Fan Edits that I have redone from the original release two years ago, the inspiration behind which was the news that, at the time, Dame Levine had completed her animated version of the story.
 That led me to think about seeing if anything could be done with just the existing footage.
 At the time the story wasn’t out on DVD so I had to work from the VHS release and see what, if anything, could be done with it and how far you could get into the story before it no longer made sense.
 In the end, I decided that the only viable solution was to stick to the original episode one as I felt there was simply too much stuff missing from the later episodes.

 That original 2011 edit ran just under 25 minutes and the answer to making sense of it all back then was very simple – when the Doctor gets chased by the sphere, he doesn`t drop the book!
 Of course, that means they never actually get to Shada, but then they don’t anyway as none of that stuff got filmed before the strike that shut everything down and left it as the only Unfinished Story in the show’s history.
 A big deal at the time, though I was blissfully unaware there was a missing story until DWW came along years later.
 Nowadays, it’s just the Tom Baker equivalent of all those partially recovered Billy & Pat stories.

 Fast forward two years from my original VHS edit and the story has come out on DVD, and it`s a very disappointing release as it’s just a reissue of the VHS original – no Levine animation, no studio footage, no updated effects, no bugger all really, so zero out of ten for that one, Dan Hall!

 And so I decided that, with this being Anniversary Year, the time was right to revisit Shada as I knew I could do a much better job than last time.